EmileBedard/cart253/Projects/frogfrogfrog-Remixed_EB/modjam_plan.md

 i want to display the score by the frog movement up the y axis. once it reaches a certain height where it is no longer able to catch bugs, it triggers the ending and the winning text.

 > To do:
-- adjust the bug regenaration to be over the frog so it can catch them
+- X adjust the bug regenaration to be over the frog so it can catch them
-- find the y location that is the threshold for victory
+- find the y location that is the threshold for victory (106?)
-- find the y steps for every bug that is caught
+- X find the y steps for every bug that is caught (ans: 15 up the y)
-- add up the y step value to the grog body y location
+- X add up the y step value to the frog body y location

 ### 4. new fly movement